Study of flowers with two types of anthers solves mystery that baffled Darwin

-Category: Climate Hits: 1Most flowering plants depend on pollinators such as bees to transfer pollen from the male anthers of one flower to the female stigma of another flower, enabling fertilization and the production of fruits and seeds.
+Category: Climate Hits: 2Most flowering plants depend on pollinators such as bees to transfer pollen from the male anthers of one flower to the female stigma of another flower, enabling fertilization and the production of fruits and seeds.
 Bee pollination, however, involves an inherent conflict of interest, because bees are only interested in pollen as a food source.
 A new study describes a pollination strategy involving flowers with two distinct sets of anthers that differ in color, size, and position.

 Read more https://www.sciencedaily.com/releases/2021/01/210112125210.htm